nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 Another maybe surprising behavior is, that by removing an interface, original configuration of the node interfaces is not restored.
-In case of the bonding it means that after it is deleted, its slave NICs won't come back up, even if they had previously configured IP address.
+In case of the bonding it means that after it is deleted, its ports won't come back up as standalone ports, even if they had previously configured IP address.
 The operator is not owning the interfaces and does not want to do anything that is not explicitly specified, that's up to the user.

 `NodeNetworkState` shows that both of the NICs are now down and without any IP configuration.